“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 A Happy Marriage Was Her Life Ambition

-Though Doris Day is arguably the biggest box office star of all time, being famous was never her goal.
+Doris Day is arguably the biggest box office star of all time.
+But fame was never her goal.
 It’s true that Doris worked hard in the profession that just couldn’t ignore her great talent.
 But Doris Day didn’t need to be a star.

 Case in point: in 1945, after establishing herself as a big band singer, Doris was offered a contract at Columbia Pictures.